godotengine/godot-docs/tutorials/shaders/shader_reference/particle_shader.rst

 and ``process()``.

 Unlike other shader types, particle shaders keep the data that was output the previous frame.
-Therefore, particle shaders ca be used for complex effects that take place over multiple frames.
+Therefore, particle shaders can be used for complex effects that take place over multiple frames.

 .. note::